doubleopen-project/doubleopen/README.md

 ### 1. Identify source files

 First step is to identify the source files that have been built in to the distributable image and get their hash values.
 We're currently working on this for Yocto in [our fork of Yocto](https://github.com/doubleopen-project/yocto).
+We're utilizing [a script to retrieve the information from the build](https://github.com/doubleopen-project/yocto-hash-list) after it is finished.

 ### 2. Get license conclusions